-Actually, tone and tonality are different things.
-Here are their definitions:
+Strictly speaking, tone and tonality are different things.
+Observe the definitions below:

-Is a specific system of sounds (scales).
+Tonality: is a specific system of sounds (scales).
 There are the major, natural minor, harmonic minor and melodic minor tonalities.
-When we say the word “tonality”, we are relating to one of these systems, which are scales associated to harmonic fields.
+When we say the word “tonality”, we are referring to one of these systems, which are scales associated with keys.

 Go to: Parallel Key